 Grant applications due October 14

 A number of Field Work Term (FWT) grants are available for students needing financial assistance in order to realize a FWT opportunity that fits well with their educational plans.
 Students interested in applying for any of the grants listed below are required to submit a grant application.
 In order to determine grant awards, applications will be evaluated along with the student’s academic record, recommendations, and financial need.
 Students will be considered for all grant funds for which they qualify and do not need to specify which grant they are seeking, though some grants seek additional information and all questions should be answered.
+Applicants are required to be in good academic standing, and preference is given to students with demonstrated financial need.

 Given limited funding and great financial need among students, FWT grants are very competitive.
 Students who wish serious consideration should take care in completing their applications.
 The FWT & CDO is happy to advise students on putting together a strong application prior to the deadline.